 Falling Man, Ernst Trova.
 Photographed for Estee Lauder Trust

 Composition V, Vasily Kandinsky.
-Photographed for Neue Galerie, New York
+Photographed for Neue Galerie, New York, appears in Centre Pompidou Exhibition Catalog.

 Scream, Edward Munch.
 Photographed for Nelson Blitz